martis42/depend_on_what_you_use/README.md

 `bazel build //...`) without having to execute the longish manual aspect build command.

 The Bazel documentation for invoking an aspect from within a rule can be found [here](https://bazel.build/rules/aspects#invoking_the_aspect_from_a_rule).
-A concrete example for doing so for a DWYU aspect can be [found in the recursion test cases](test/recursion/rule.bzl).
+A concrete example for doing so for the DWYU aspect can be found in [a rule in the recursion test cases](test/aspect/recursion/rule.bzl).

 # Features